bhoom10/python-automation/README.md

 ## Contents
 1. What is automated testing?
 2. Python Selenium bindings
-3. Parsing the DOM structure
-4. Locating elements in the HTML DOM
+3. Locating elements in the HTML DOM
-5. Navigating through pages
+4. Navigating through pages
-6. Waits
+5. Waits

 ## Exercise 0: Test your setup